System FR as Foundations for Stainless: Introduction

-Furthermore, even though the concept of termination for all function inputs is an intuitively clear property, its modular definition is subtle: a higher order function $G$ taking another function $f$ as an argument should terminate when given any terminating function $f$, which in term can be applied to expressions involving further calls to $G$.
-We were thus led to type theoretic techniques, where \emph{reducibility} method has long been used to show strong normalization of expressive calculi~\cite{TaitStrongNorm}, \cite[Chapter 6]{ProofsAndTypesBook}, \cite{harper2016practical}.
+Furthermore, even though the concept of termination for all function inputs is an intuitively clear property, its modular definition is subtle: a higher order function $g$ taking another function $f$ as an argument should terminate when given any terminating function $f$, which, in turn, can be applied to expressions involving further calls to $g$.
+The quest for solid foundations for termination led us to type theoretic techniques, where \emph{reducibility} method has long been used to show strong normalization of expressive calculi~\cite{TaitStrongNorm}, \cite[Chapter 6]{ProofsAndTypesBook}, \cite{harper2016practical}.
 As a natural framework for analyzing support for first-class functions with preconditions and post-conditions we embraced the ideas of refinement dependent types similar to those in Liquid Haskell \cite{LiquidHaskell} with refinement-based notion of subtyping.
-To explain verification condition generation in higher-order case (including the question of which assumptions should be visible inside for a given assertion), we resorted to well-known dependent ($\Pi$) function types.
-To support polymorphism we incorporated type quantifiers, as in System F \cite{girard1971extension,ProofsAndTypesBook}.
+To explain proof obligation generation in the higher-order case (including the question of which assumptions should be visible when checking a given assertion), we resorted to well-known dependent ($\Pi$) function types.
+To support parametric polymorphism we incorporated type quantifiers, as in System F \cite{girard1971extension,ProofsAndTypesBook}.
 We found that the presence of refinement types allowed us to explain soundness of well-founded recursion based on user-defined measures.
-To provide expressive support for iterative unfolding of recursive functions, we introduced rules to make function bodies available while type checking of recursive functions.
-For recursive types, many existing systems introduce separate notions of inductive and co-inductive definitions.
+The recursion in programs is thus not syntactically restricted as in, e.g., System F. To provide expressive support for iterative unfolding of recursive functions, we introduced rules to make function bodies available while type checking of recursive functions.
+For recursive type definitions, many existing systems introduce separate notions of inductive and co-inductive definitions.
 We found this distinction less natural for developers and chose to support expressive recursive types (without a necessary restriction to positive recursion) using sized types \cite{DBLP:conf/itp/000110}.
-We draw inspiration from a number of existing systems, yet our solution has a new combination of features that work nicely together.
-For example, we can encode user-defined termination measures for functions using a general fixpoint combinator and refinement types that ensure termination condition semantically.
-The recursion in programs is thus not syntactically restricted as in, e.g., System F.
+We draw inspiration from a number of existing systems, yet our solution is a new sound combination of features that work nicely together.